 5. Ice Cream

-While ice cream might be a favorite human snack, it’s best to avoid giving it to your pet even if it likes it.
+While ice cream might be a favorite human snack, it’s best to avoid giving it to your pet even if they like it.
 Ice cream is high in fat, sugar, and lactose, all of which can cause problems for your pet.
 A regular diet of ice cream will likely result in diarrhea and weight gain.

 6. Macadamia Nuts